Close-up

-A close-up or closeup in filmmaking, television production, still photography, and the comic strip medium is a type of shot that tightly frames a person or object.
+A close-up or closeup in filmmaking, television production and still photography medium is a type of shot that tightly frames a person or object.
 Close-ups are one of the standard shots used regularly with medium and long shots (cinematic techniques).
 Close-ups display the most detail, but they do not include the broader scene.
 Moving toward or away from a close-up is a common type of zooming.
 A close up is taken from head to neck, giving the viewer a detailed view of the subject's face.

 History

 Most early filmmakers, such as Thomas Edison, Auguste and Louis Lumière and Georges Méliès, tended not to use close-ups and preferred to frame their subjects in long shots, similar to the stage.
 Film historians disagree as to the filmmaker who first used a close-up.
 One of the best claims is for George Albert Smith in Hove, who used medium close-ups in films as early as 1898 and by 1900 was incorporating extreme close-ups in films such as As Seen Through a Telescope and Grandma's Reading Glass.
 In 1901, James Williamson, also working in Hove, made perhaps the most extreme close-up of all in The Big Swallow in which his character approaches the camera and appears to swallow it.
 The film Hamlet (1913) also makes use of early close ups.
 One of D. W. Griffith's short films, The Lonedale Operator (1911), makes significant use of a close-up of a wrench that a character pretends is a gun.
 Lillian Gish remarked on Griffith's use of the close-up:

 The people in the front office got very upset.
 They came down and said: "The public doesn't pay for the head or the arms or the shoulders of the actor.
 They want the whole body.
 Let's give them their money's worth."
 Griffith stood very close to them and said: "Can you see my feet?"
 When they said no, he replied: "That's what I'm doing.
 I am using what the eyes can see."